FAQs: Brown Marmorated Stink Bug

 How do I keep BMSB out of my house to begin with?

 It is important to understand the BMSB life cycle.
 By summer, most stink bugs will have moved outdoors to feed and mate in woods, landscaping, and agricultural systems.
 This is the time to inspect your house for cracks around windows and doors, unscreened attic louvres, and gaps around faucets and piping.
 Adult stink bugs can pass through holes as small as 3x7mm.
 Seal all potential entry points with weatherstripping, caulk, or foam sealant.
-An excellent University of Maryland video demonstrates “Exclusion and Execution” techniques for BMSB invaders.
+An excellent video demonstrates "Exclusion and Execution" techniques for BMSB invaders:

 Do not “bug-proof” your house in fall, winter, or early spring, which will likely trap BMSB inside.
 Let them escape on their own in spring and then seal them out before they try to return in late August.